 The firm became an SEC-registered investment advisor in 1990 and expanded from serving individual clients to managing open-end mutual funds.
 Our first fund, the Hennessy Balanced Fund opened in 1996, followed soon thereafter by the Hennessy Total Return Fund in 1998.

-Following eight successful, strategic acquisitions, the Hennessy family of products now includes mutual funds covering domestic equity, sector and specialty, and multi-asset categories.
+Following nine successful, strategic acquisitions, the Hennessy family of products now includes mutual funds covering domestic equity, sector and specialty, and multi-asset categories.

 Hennessy maintains offices in Novato, CA and Boston, MA.

 Launches first mutual fund, the Hennessy Balanced Fund.